 All students are monitored for adequate progress throughout their program.
 Electronic progress reports for programs are available to current students via the Student Portal.
-Course completion grades are entered by faculty into LTC's Technology Online Management (TOM) system.
+Course completion grades are entered by faculty into LTC's student information system.
 Students who withdraw prior to the availability of progress information may contact the school to receive a transcript with final grade.
 Progress reports will not be mailed to students.